mozilla/protocol/src/pages/docs/contributing.md

 @include text-title-lg;
 ```

+Different themes have slightly different type scales so this mixin draws its output
+from the defined brand theme.
+See [our page on themes](/fundamentals/themes.html)
+for more info and examples.

 #### bidi
 The bidi mixin (short for “bi-directional”) is used to declare both left-to-right and
 right-to-left values for a CSS property together, and output appropriate declarations